mrocklin/thesis/background-introduction.md

 ### Adaptation to Parallelism

 The rise of shared, distributed, and many-core parallelism forces the development community to reevaluate its choice of implementation.
-These codes are a software artifact with substantial value.
-Unfortunately their adaptation to take advantage of parallel hardware seems both arduous and seemingly necessary.
+Preexisting scientific software retains substantial value.
+Unfortunately the adaptation of this software to take advantage of parallel hardware seems both arduous and necessary.
 Like old Fortran codes they are often called from other langauges at great expense (e.g. using foreign function interfaces to call SciPy from the Hadoop system via Java.)

 ### Return to Compilation